 This easy stuffed bell pepper soup recipe has everything you love about stuffed peppers without all the fuss!
 No stuffing, no baking, just put the ingredients into the pot and let it cook + instructions to make it in the slow cooker!
-Vegan, dairy-free, gluten-free.
+Vegan and gluten-free.

 *This post contains affiliate links.